SLUE: New Benchmark Tasks for Spoken Language Understanding Evaluation on Natural Speech: Introduction

 One challenge for advancing SLU is that it is costly and time-consuming to collect large amounts of labeled speech data for all of these tasks.
 On the other hand, recent developments suggest that it is possible to pre-train general speech representations that can then be fine-tuned for a variety of tasks, given only a small amount of labeled data~\cite{chung2019unsupervised,pascual2019learning,yang2021superb}.
 It is this combination of factors---the need for more benchmark SLU tasks, along with advances in pre-trained representations---that motivate our work.
 Specifically, the goals of our work are to (1) {\bf track research progress} on multiple SLU tasks, (2) {\bf facilitate the development of pre-trained representations} by providing fine-tuning and eval sets for a variety of SLU tasks, and (3) \textbf{foster the open exchange of research} by focusing on freely available datasets that all academic and industrial groups can easily use.

 Several other recent efforts have produced multi-task benchmarks, either combining existing data sets and tasks~\cite{yang2021superb} or generating read speech data from existing NLP task data~\cite{feng2021asrglue}.
-In this work, we contribute the following: (i) New \textbf{annotation of publicly available, natural speech data} for training and evaluation on new tasks, specifically {\bf named entity recognition} (NER) and {\bf sentiment analysis} (SA), as well as new text transcriptions for training and evaluating ASR systems on the same data. \kl{moved footnote placement (throughout the paper). footnotes go after commas/periods/semicolons, not before (the only punctuation where footnotes go before are dashes)} (ii) A \textbf{benchmark suite} including a toolkit for baseline models and evaluation,\footnote{\href{https://github.com/asappresearch/slue-toolkit}{https://github.com/asappresearch/slue-toolkit}} the annotated data, web site, and leaderboard.\footnote{Web site and leaderboard will be made available soon.} (iii) \textbf{A variety of baseline models} to measure the state of existing models on the\apedit{se} new tasks.
+In this work, we contribute the following: (i) New \textbf{annotation of publicly available, natural speech data} for training and evaluation on new tasks, specifically {\bf named entity recognition} (NER) and {\bf sentiment analysis} (SA), as well as new text transcriptions for training and evaluating ASR systems on the same data. \kl{moved footnote placement (throughout the paper). footnotes go after commas/periods/semicolons, not before (the only punctuation where footnotes go before are dashes)} (ii) A \textbf{benchmark suite} including a toolkit for baseline models and evaluation,\footnote{\href{https://github.com/asappresearch/slue-toolkit}{https://github.com/asappresearch/slue-toolkit}} the annotated data, web site, and leaderboard.\footnote{https://asappresearch.github.io/slue-toolkit/leaderboard.html} (iii) \textbf{A variety of baseline models} to measure the state of existing models on the\apedit{se} new tasks.